OGGM/oggm-standard-projections-csv-files/README_extended_per_glacier_files.md

 *The influence of the historical projection choice is very small after 2000-2019 (regionally < 2% after 2050, and globally invisible from 2000 onwards).
 However, the historical projection choice changes the projections over the period 2000-2019 by up to 8% regionally estimates although the CMIP GCMs were bias-corrected to that time period. (analysed by Lilian Schuster, [uncleaned notebook with the analysis](https://nbviewer.org/urls/cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/_run_scripts/_uncleaned_analysis_notebooks/volume_evolution_common_running_glaciers.ipynb))*

- ----
-If you want to use the aggregated or the raw per-glacier data, please cite the dataset via:
-- zenodo-link ...
-In addition, cite OGGM [(Maussion et al., 2019)](https://doi.org/10.5194/gmd-12-909-2019) and the CMIP option that you are using (references are linked below).
----

 ## Additional informations to rerun the projections